Everybody loves to name their runs on Strava. Some people measure in miles, some in kilometres, others use time.

 “8 x 600, watch messed up on last rep”

 Nobody is analysing your training in such detail that they'll notice your last rep was only 540 metres instead of 600 (also I bet you just bottled it).

 What's wrong with that.
 OK, they're too lazy to add a proper title, but it succinctly describes what they did.

 Oh, so you ran a 3:32 mile and stole my CR for the segment did you?
 That was after another 9 miles at 4-minute-mile pace?
 And why does your profile picture show you wearing a helmet?

 You two-wheeled-incorrect-activity-selecting scum!
 I'm gonna flag your "run" like it's never been flagged before.

-"Run to my mum's house to pick up Branston pickle.
-Back with Jo and chatted about ..."
+“Run to dad's house to pick up birthday card.
+Back with Jo and chatted about ...”